Skip to content

 If UDP cannot be used, at the cost of higher latency and lower performance, omit the ports containing /udp and use the environment variable -e SELKIES_TURN_PROTOCOL=tcp.

 All these ports must be exposed to the internet if you need access over the internet.
-If you need use TURN within a local network, add -e SELKIES_TURN_HOST=[YOUR_INTERNAL_IP] with YOUR_INTERNAL_IP to the internal hostname or IP of the local network.
+If you need use TURN within a local network, add -e SELKIES_TURN_HOST={YOUR_INTERNAL_IP} with {YOUR_INTERNAL_IP} to the internal hostname or IP of the local network.
+IPv6 addresses must be enclosed with square brackets such as [::1].

 If you are behind a reverse proxy or can only expose one HTTP port, you will need to use an external STUN/TURN server capable of srflx or relay type ICE connections if you use this in a container WITHOUT host networking.